doerrfeldbill/phase/README.md

 # phase 🌘
 #### The moon is pretty *lit*.
 But just how lit is it?
 This simple one page site visually represents the current phase of the moon.
 I built it to demo an introductory example of practical API use cases.
-[View it here](https://doerrfeldbill.github.io/phase/)
+[View it here](https://doerrfeldbill.github.io/phase/). *The sample site no longer functions due to API changes since programming this project.*

 🌘🌓🌔🌕🌖🌗🌒